ArdaTrkmnoglu/dsa-intro/README.md

 For educational purposes.
 ---

-# ArdaProjects

-* I love Ayda Aytimur.
+## I love Ayda Aytimur.

-❤️ I love her very much, and this repository was devoted to Ayda.
+❤️ I love her very much, and this repository is devoted to Ayda.
 ---